mengyi11/nasa_space_app/README.md

 The Air Quality Monitoring Application is a user-centric, responsive web tool designed to provide real-time air quality data, personalized health recommendations, and 7-day forecasts.
 Built with React and Material-UI, the app delivers actionable insights tailored to individual user profiles (e.g., general population, sensitive groups like asthma patients) while maintaining a clean, intuitive interface.

+## Live Demo & Deployment
+- **Hugging Face Space**: Try the live interactive demo of the app → [Air Quality Monitor (Hugging Face)](https://huggingface.co/spaces/your-username/air-quality-monitoring-app)
+  *Note: The Hugging Face Space hosts a lightweight version of the app for quick testing (supports core features like forecast visualization and personalized recommendations).
+For full functionality (e.g., SMS notifications), deploy the app locally or to your preferred cloud platform.*

 ## Key Features
 The application includes four core modules, each focused on delivering specific value to users: